 Share the News of Your Elopement

 You can decide whether you want to make your upcoming elopement public or keep it quiet until after the wedding, but I would highly recommend telling your closest family and friends before.
 Sometimes it can be a tough conversation, letting them know that you won’t be inviting anyone to your private ceremony.
 Explain your reasons for choosing an elopement, and make sure that they know you still greatly value their relationship.
-(Check out these tips on how to break the news.)
+(Check out these tips on how to tell your family you’re eloping.)
 It may be a good idea to include them in some of the planning process (like trying on wedding dresses or researching your ceremony location).
 You could even set up a post-elopement celebration that could be as intimate as brunch with your parents or as big as a backyard BBQ with all your friends.
 You may also want to consider sending out an elopement announcement after your intimate wedding.
 There are lots of options to consider while you’re planning your elopement!

 Finalize the Details for Eloping

 Relax, and Enjoy!

 Seriously, don’t worry about anything!
 Be in the moment with your sweetheart and enjoy your elopement day that you’ve planned so much for.
 If something doesn’t go quite according to plan, don’t sweat it.
-After all, the reason behind everything is your love and lifelong commitment, and nothing else truly matters.
+After all, the reason behind the elopement is your love and lifelong commitment, and nothing else truly matters.
 Soak up every smile, laugh, and touch.
 Happy eloping!